peihongt/Arm-based-Temperature-Controlled-Lighting-System/README.md

 Software:
 1. STM32CubeMX
 - We use STM32CubeMX in this project as it is  a graphical tools that allows a very easy configuration of STM32 microcontroller and microprocessor.
 It also helps to generate the corresponding initialization C++ code for ARM Cortex-M core (we are using ARM Cortex M-4 core), through a step by step process.
 The first step is to select the model of STM32 microcontroller (we are using series STM32F411RE).
-The second step is to configure microprocessor in various peripheral supported, in our project we would be configuring peripheral GPIO, TIMER and ADC.
+The second step is to configure microprocessor in various peripheral supported, in our project we would be configuring peripheral RTOS, GPIO, TIMER and ADC.
 After configuration done, we need a toolchains to compile the code as STM32CubeMX just helped to configure the microprocessor easily and generate code initilization.

 ![image](https://user-images.githubusercontent.com/82261395/122660734-131f3f00-d1b6-11eb-8f00-92efe6d4fc2e.png)

 2. Keil uVision
 - Keil uVision is an integrated development environment (IDE) as it integrates the tools needed to develop embedded applications.
 After we done the configuration in STM32CubeMX, it generates code initialization for the peripherals that we enabled to Keil uVision IDE.
-In Keil uVision, we are allowed to modify, build and compile the code using C++ compiler.
+In Keil uVision, is where we actually develop the main functions of the program, build and compile the code using C++ compiler.
 The last step would be load the code to our STM32 Nucleo Board.

-# Configuration steps
+# Configuration steps using STM32CubeMX
-This session is divided into 4 main parts as configuration needs to be done separately at multithreading, ADC on temperature from LM35 temperature sensors, PWM control on RGB LEDs, and LCD display using STM32CubeMX IDE.
+This segment is divided into 4 main parts which are multithreading, configurations on ADC for temperature from LM35 temperature sensors, PWM control for RGB LEDs, and LCD display using STM32CubeMX IDE.
+The configuration for the necessary I/O pins will be explained as well.

 1. Multithreading
 - Step 1: In the Categories tab on the left, go to Middleware and select FREERTOS.
 Change the interface from disable to CMSIS RTOS V2.
-- Step 2: Go to Tasks and Queues tab, we create three tasks/threads which are readtemp, printled and printlcd.
+- Step 2: Go to Tasks and Queues tab, create three tasks/threads which are readtemp, printled and printlcd.
 - Step 3: Change the priority of readtemp as osPriorityNormal while printled and printlcd as osPriorityBelowNormal, we will discuss in the session steps for firmware development.
 - Step 4: Renamed the entry function as ReadTemp, PrintLED and PrintLCD as it is just a function that is get called to start a task or thread.